virtualdesktopdevops/xd7vda/README.markdown

 - Provisioning Service (PvS).
 The Citrix Provisioning service target device agent is not deployed in this release.
 - Server VDI on server OS image (windows 2012R2)

+**VERY IMPORTANT** : RUN C:\run-before-publishing-master.bat AT EACH TIME BEFORE CREATING A SNAPSHOT OF YOUR MASTER IMAGE.
+SHUTDOWN THE VITUAL MACHINE JUST AFTER.
+THIS SCRIPT CONTAINS FINAL OPTIMIZATIONS FOR YOUR CITRIX VDA.

 ## Usage ##
 * **`[String]` vdaSourcePath** _(Required)_: Path of a folder containing the Xendesktop 7.x installer (unarchive the ISO image in this folder).
 Can be a local or an UNC path
 * **`[String]` wemAgentSourcePath** _(Required)_: Path of the WEM agent installer EXE file.
 Can be a local or an UNC path.